 B2 First Speaking Part 1 – Do You Prefer Individual or Team Sports?
 3 Sample Answers

-These are high-scoring sample answers for the B2 First Speaking Part 1 question: Do You Prefer Individual or Team Sports?
+B2 First Speaking Part 1 high scoring sample answers for the question: Do You Prefer Individual or Team Sports?
 There are three versions of the answer, each using a method from ‘B2 First Speaking Part 1: How to vary Your Answers‘.
-Read them to understand what you need to talk about and the kind of answers you need to start your C1 advanced speaking test well.
-For practice questions and other tips, go here and here.
+Be clear what you need to talk about and the kind of answers you need to start your B2 First speaking test well.

 3 Sample Answers for the Question